 Using the Detailed Report

 One of the best ways to explore and work with the data collected from your Guestbook activity is to use the Detailed Excel Report download.

-To generate this report, in the side navigation bar of your site, click on Reporting > Project Reports.
+To generate this report, click on Reporting > Project Reports.
 The Summary page is displayed.

 In the Summary page, select the project and time period to filter data for your report.
 If your consultation has been archived, you can use the All Time option to select the whole period of your consultation.
 Click on Update.

 Next, click on the Download Report dropdown menu and select the Excel option for the Detailed Report section.
 If the button is not clickable, ensure that you have not selected more than 5 projects for the report.

 Access the downloaded folder and open the Excel file of the project you wish to analyse.
 The downloaded detailed report will have a separate file for each project selected.
 Open your project file.

 Locate the tab at the bottom of the Excel sheet which corresponds to the Guestbook activity you would like to analyse.
 You may have several tools activated on this project so each tab will represent a different tool instance on your project.